TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 23/Numbers 23.11.md

 ---

-And Balak said unto Balaam, What hast thou done unto me?
-I took thee to curse mine enemies, and, behold, thou hast blessed them altogether.
+Balak said to Balaam, "What have you done to me?
+I took you to curse my enemies, and behold, you have blessed them altogether."